prg4hire/PayPal-Analytics-Script/opcodes.md

 ## arithmetic opcodes
-To do arithmetic:
-only works with 4-byte integers.
+Note about arithmetic opcodes: they only works with 4-byte integers.
 Results are 4-byte integers.
 32-bits.
 The integers are encoded so that FFFFFFFF is the highest integer and 00000000 is the lowest.

 opcode | symbol | stack changes | comment
 --- | --- | --- | ---